 Throughout the semester there will be a quiz approximately every 3 - 4 weeks for a total of four.
 Each quiz will be based on assigned material from the textbooks and lectures.
-Quizzes will be closed-book, multiple choice and typically assigned at the beginning or end of class.
+Quizzes will be closed-book, multiple choice and typically assigned at the end of class.
+If you know you are traveling, sick or otherwise unavailable for a quiz, please let the instructor know prior to the quiz date to schedule a make-up quiz.